 Hypothesis 4 examined the potential mediating effect of action-taking on the relationship between experimentation and leader effectiveness.
 The OLS regression models suggest the possibility that there may be both direct and mediated effects, given that the coefficient for self-prototyping is significant in Table 3.
 To explore this issue more carefully, we used the bootstrapping mediation approach recommended by Hayes (2017) using the add-on ‘Process’ module in SPSS.
 This allowed us to test whether the indirect effect of the two independent variables on leader effectiveness was significantly different from zero.
 Table 5 shows the results of this analysis: the rows show the direct, indirect and total effect for the independent variable in turn (with all the other independent variables and controls as covariates), and we repeat the analysis three times, for the different measure of leader effectiveness.

 This analysis shows that the effect of self-prototyping on leader effectiveness is partially mediated by action taking, because the direct and indirect paths remain significant throughout.
 In other words, individuals who engage in self-prototyping behavior are more effective than those who do not, irrespective of the extent of their action-taking.
-This suggests our arguments leading up to H4 were not quite right, but in some ways it contributes positively to our broader thesis about the importance of experimentation in the process of leadership development.

-Moving to the mediation effect for task-prototyping, the results are weak, with some limited evidence of full or partial mediation, depending on the sample.
+Turning to the mediation effect for task-prototyping, the results are weak, with some limited evidence of full or partial mediation, depending on the sample.
 We would caution against drawing any strong conclusions for this variable.
-In sum, Hypothesis 4 is not supported, but the partial mediation effect for self-prototyping is nonetheless interesting and informative.
+In sum, Hypothesis 4 is partially supported with self-prototyping having a direct and indirect effect on leader effectiveness.

 ---------------------------------